capacitor-community/generic-oauth2/README.md

 It let you configure the oauth parameters yourself instead of using SDKs.
 Therefore it is usable with various providers.

-## Attention: This project is an ALPHA
+## Attention: This project is in ALPHA phase

-This library is about to be changed through development as I need it.
+This library is about to be changed through development as need it.

 If you use a working version do not automatically update your dependencies.

 I will NOT announce any changes until the first beta is released.

+## Supported flows

+### Implicit flow

+Status: **ok**

+### Authorization code flow + PKCE

+Status: **planned** see #4

+**Attention:**
+For security reasons this plugin does not support the authorization code flow without PKCE.

+That would include storing your **client secret** in client code which is highly insecure and not recommended.
+That flow should only be used on the backend (server).

+But it is possible to use this plugin as part of that server side implementation by using `authorizationCodeOnly=true` and `responseType="code", so you get the authorization code for the server side steps.

 ## Installation

-`npm i @byteowls/capacitor-oauth2`
+`npm i -E @byteowls/capacitor-oauth2`

 ## Configuration